Free Shipping Over $50.

 CBD for Inflammation

 It is widely accepted among users that cannabidiol has anti-inflammatory effects that provide relief.
-CBD interacts with both CB1 and CB2 receptors, as well as other receptors in the body, such as TRPV1 receptors, which play a role in pain perception and inflammation.
+CBD interacts with different body receptors, including CB1, CB2, and TRPV 1 receptors.
+TRPV1 plays a role in inflammation and pain perception.

-By binding to these receptors, CBD can potentially modulate the activity of various physiological processes, leading to a reduction in inflammation and pain.
+CBD is believed to bind the receptors and potentially modulate the activity of various physiological processes, leading to a reduction in inflammation and pain.

 6. Potential Health Benefits